techfolios/techfolios.github.io/docs/user-guide/customize-theme.md

 The Quick Start discusses how to [configure the theme](../quick-start/configure-theme) using one of the pre-built themes in the `css/techfolio-template/` directory.

 But what if none of these pre-built themes works for you?
 What if you want a different color(s), or font(s), or want them applied to your portfolio in a different way?
 If this is your goal, you need to create your own custom theme.
-Let's walk through a simple example.
+Let's walk through a simple example which illustrates how I developed the skyblue.css theme that is now included with the template.

-## Create your custom theme file
+## Create a custom theme file from an existing theme

 The first step in developing your own custom theme file is to create a new file in your portfolio's `css/techfolio-template` directory.
 It's easiest to take one of the existing pre-built themes as a starting point.
-For the purposes of this example, I'll create a copy of lime.css called skyblue.css in that same directory.
+For the purposes of this example, I'll create a copy of lime.css named skyblue.css in that same directory.

 Skyblue.css starts off looking like this: